-Customers in search of a little cultural heritage along with their Big Macs and fries can descend underground and view the Roman road, as well as three ancient skeletons.
+Customers in search of cultural heritage can descend underground and view the Roman road, as well as three skeletons.
 The bodies are believed to have been buried in the period after the road was abandoned.
 The skeletons belong to three men, the oldest of whom was aged 35-40.

 McDonalds customers view the Roman road, as well as three ancient skeletons that were found buried in the culverts either side of it.